Subscription Modal Banner

 👉 When is the Best Time to Visit Hong Kong?

-👉 How to Get to Hong Kong
+👉 How to Travel to Hong Kong from the Philippines

 Many air carriers operate flights to Hong Kong, so planning your trip should be easy.
 These include Cebu Pacific, Philippine Airlines, Air Asia, Scoot, and even Hong Kong-based airlines, such as Cathay Pacific and Hong Kong Airlines.